Welcome to today's edition of the Rush 24-7 podcast.

 That's what he might glean from the Gallup results.

-Can you imagine the conflicted view they'd have in the White House?
+Can you imagine a conflicted view they'd have in the White House?

 What a trade-off.

-That's how they get my economic news up.
+That's how to get my economic news up.

 Can't be happy.

-Eric Holder is investigating the drugs that are being used for uh in executions.
+Eric Holder is investigating the drugs that are being used in executions.

-I wonder if he will investigate the kind of bullets the seals used to uh kill bin Laden.
+I wonder if he will investigate the kind of bullets the SEALs used to kill bin Laden.

 He's sticking his nose.

-When there's a terrorist alert, you're gonna get it on your phone.
+When there's a terrorist alert, you're going to get it on your phone.

 Here's Michael Bloomberg who said these alerts could help if Tea Partiers decide to bomb Times Square again.